ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 {{connection-props}} provides a list of Connection Properties, while Selection Properties are listed in the subsections below.
 Note that many properties are only considered during establishment, and can not be changed after a Connection is established; however, they can be queried.
-Querying a Selection Property after establishment yields the value `Require` for properties of the selected protocol and path, Avoid for properties avoided during selection, and Ignore for all other properties.
+The return type of a queried Selection Property is Boolean, where `true` means that the Selection Property has been applied and `false` means that the Selection Property has not been applied.
+Note that `true` does not mean that a request has been honored.
+For example, if `Congestion control` was requested with preference level `Prefer`, but congestion control could not be supported, querying the `congestionControl` property yields the value `false`.
+If preference level `Avoid` was used for `Congestion control`, and, as requested, the Connection is not congestion controlled, querying the `congestionControl` property also yields the value `false`.

 An implementation of this interface must provide sensible defaults for Selection Properties.
 The defaults given for each property below represent a